 In 1995 the hospital Board of Directors adopted a Statement of Principles to further guide us in our environmental efforts.
 It calls for commitments such as implementing methodologies that limit the use of non-renewable resources, striving to eliminate emissions of toxic or dangerous substances into the air, water and earth, and encouraging the use of transportation alternatives to the private automobile.

-Today, Boulder Community Hospital employs a paid sustainability coordinator to help identify new ways to reduce, reuse, and recycle, and our efforts to protect and preserve the environment are evident in every department in our hospital.
+Today, Boulder Community Health employs a paid sustainability coordinator to help identify new ways to reduce, reuse, and recycle, and our efforts to protect and preserve the environment are evident in every department in our hospital.